 This is the first update.
-It now includes the biggest instalments by Liberty Lake IoT provider Itron, which failed to respond in the first place, but has claimed five places latterly, since seeing it.
+It now, belatedly, includes the biggest instalments by Liberty Lake IoT provider Itron, which has claims five places on the revised list.
 Even so, the new list is also imperfect, for many of the same reasons as before.

 Let us recap.
 Enterprise IoT Insights polled the leading smart-city lighting vendors for their biggest deployments.
 Some got back, including most of the top tier vendors.
 But some did not.
 Sensus doubted the value of the exercise, and refused to play.
 GridComm, Flashnet, and Rongwen did not respond.